gehirudm/calorie/README.md

-# calorie
+# Calorie

-Making the same Web Application in Different Frameworks
+I'm making the same web application in different **Web Frameworks**.

+I'm giving myself a month to work with each framework.